Association for Justice-Involved

 Females and Organizations

-AJFO cohosts the only conference focused exclusively on women and girls in the criminal justice system
+AJFO cohosts a bi-annual conference focused exclusively on women and girls in the criminal justice system

 Welcome to the new website for the Association for Justice-Involved Females and Organizations (AJFO)!
 We are excited to announce our new name as we move forward with changes in our organization.
 Check out our resources tab for a glimpse of a conference presentation led by Dr. Stephanie Covington.
 Stay tuned for updates and information about advocacy and educational opportunities focused on justice-involved women and girls - more will come soon!